A Theory of Flavour and Set of the Interaction Structural Parts

-where $l=e,$ $\mu,$ $\tau=e_{L,R},$ $\mu_{L,R},$ $\tau_{L,R}$ or $\nu_{l}= \nu_{e}^{L,R},$ $\nu_{\mu}^{L,R},$ $\nu_{\tau}^{L,R},$ $J_{\mu}^{\gamma}$ denotes the target nucleus \cite{9} photon current.
+where $l=e,$ $\mu,$ $\tau=e_{L,R},$ $\mu_{L,R},$ $\tau_{L,R}$ or $\nu_{l}= \nu_{e L,R},$ $\nu_{\mu L,R},$ $\nu_{\tau L,R},$ $J_{\mu}^{\gamma}$ denotes the target nucleus photon current [9].

 The availability of the term $f_{1\nu_{l}}$ in (\ref{5}) would seem to contradict gauge invariance.
-But unlike the earlier presentations about this symmetry, its mass structure \cite{2,10} allows to relate the mass to charge of the neutrino as a consequence of mass-charge duality \cite{11}.
+However, unlike the earlier presentations about this symmetry, its mass structure [2,10] allows us to relate the mass to charge of the neutrino as a consequence of mass-charge duality [11].

 At first sight, the latter violates the charge quantization law.
-On the other hand, as for the first time was noted in the work \cite{12}, any of electrically charged particles may serve as a certain indication to the existence of a kind of magnetically charged monoparticle.
+On the other hand, as was noted in [12] for the fist time, any of electrically charged particles may serve as a certain indication to the existence of a kind of magnetically charged monoparticle.
 At this situation, the same mononeutrino must lead to quantization of electric charges of all neutrinos and vice versa.

-Exactly the same one can as an example introduce an arbitrary charge.
-Such a procedure in the framework of the standard electroweak theory is, by itself, not excluded \cite{13}.
+This is exactly the same as when introducing an arbitrary charge.
+Such a procedure in the framework of the standard electroweak theory is, by itself, not excluded [13].